 API is a collection of defined rules, definitions, and protocols that allow software components to communicate.
 Many third-party software and services use API to power certain components.
 For example, many payment processing protocols work through APIs to exchange information between an e-commerce site and a third-party payment system.
 PayPal is one example.

 Users who purchase on an e-commerce website may be prompted to “Pay with PayPal.”
 Clicking on this button prompts an API to retrieve specific information, known as a request, which is processed from an application to a web server through the API’s uniform resource identifier (URI).
 The request often includes a verb, headers, and a body.
 The request is sent from the product’s webpage, and the API handles the third-party payment system, exchanging information between the two and aiding the user in making their purchase.
-Although data transfer can differ depending on the web service used, the requests and responses are all part of the API.
+Although data transfer differs depending on the web service used, the requests and responses are all part of the API.

 APIs occur on the back end and are invisible to the user; they are used in almost all types of software, mobile applications, websites, and even computer games.